Where are you based?

 The following costs are presuming that the dog has no current medical conditions which require treatment.

 Sometimes we get a dog who has been chipped and neutered already and is in perfect health.
-Any money from the adoption fee from these dogs goes to the many other dogs who are not as well, not as 'cute' and instantly adoptable and remain for long periods in emergency boarding.
+Any money from the adoption fee from these dogs, goes towards the many other dogs who are in our care.

 How are you funded?